Riga United FC: Riga United Ladies team

-Riga United Ladies was formed in May 2014 after Marit Bjorkum Gjerde, Inese Keisa and Justin Walley helped organise the team's first open training session, attended by around 20 players.

-Riga United Ladies played their first ever competitive match in September 2014, when the team lost 1-3 to Liepaja in the Latvian national cup semi final.
-Marit Bjorkum Gjerde captained the side, while fellow Norwegian Kristin Aune was the first player to ever score a competitive goal for Riga United Ladies in the 1-3 cup defeat to Liepaja.
+The Riga United Ladies was formed in May 2014 after Marit Bjorkum Gjerde, Inese Keiša and Justin Walley helped organize the team's first open training session, which around 20 players attended.
+Riga United Ladies played their first ever competitive match in September 2014, where the team lost 1-3 to FK Liepāja in the Latvian national cup semi final.
+Marit Bjorkum Gjerde captained the side, while fellow Norwegian Kristin Aune was the first player to ever score a competitive goal for Riga United Ladies in the 1-3 cup defeat to Liepāja.
 The team was managed by Justin Walley, who was assisted by Graham Williams and Ashley Docker.